Developer Burnout and Steam Reviews: How to Stop Negative Feedback from Wrecking Your Mental Health

 Roughly half of game developers report experiencing professional burnout, according to the 2025 Games Industry Employment Survey.
 The IGDA's own surveys consistently find that crunch affects 28% or more of the workforce.
 And negative reviews are cited alongside crunch and financial pressure as one of the top emotional stressors in the profession.

-There is a better way.
+There's a better way.
 One that protects both your mental health and your review score.

 Why negative reviews hit developers harder than other feedback